giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 ## 1. Scope

-In the literature examined, variable-section CUF elements are formulated through three-dimensional geometric mappings and Jacobian transformations.
-The present formulation instead represents the cross-sectional domain directly as
+The present formulation represents the cross-sectional domain directly as

 $$
 \mathcal{S}(x),